altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former energy engineer
- - Amoung other things, i'm interested in solving complex problems, algorithms, and software engineering.
+ - Amoung other things, i'm interested in solving complex problems, algorithms, programming languages and software engineering.
  - I'm a bike practitioner, jogger and traveler
  - I have an amazing wife and two cats